 Description: This course introduces group work as practiced in community agencies and schools.
 The principles and practices of group procedures, and the nature and types of groups useful in specific settings will be included.

 Description: This course is a foundational course to prepare school counselors as leaders who strengthen elementary, middle and secondary education and also serve as effective change agents in a multicultural environment.
 The content of the course includes an overview of the functional skills necessary for the delivery of a school counseling program and the principles underlying the work of the school counselor.
 Emphasis is placed upon the role of the counselor as an advocate for student success in school and life.
 Professional skills in six arenas - advocacy, brokering of services, collaboration, counseling, effective use of data, and leadership, are introduced.
 Technology will be integrated throughout the course.

-Description: This course emphasizes supervision of individual and group counseling and guidance conducted in field settings.
+Description: Consent of the department required for registration.
+This course emphasizes individual and group counseling and guidance conducted under supervision in field settings.
 Special attention is paid to the development of skills, interventions, and brokering of services.
-The foundation for the course is brief counseling approaches.
-A return to campus for individual supervision is a requirement of the course.
-A minimum of 100 hours is required.
+A minimum of 150 clock hours is required.

 Description: This course focuses on career development as related to guidance and counseling across the life span.
 Particular emphasis is placed on the study of the world of work, career development for students and clients, and applied career theories.
 Counseling strategies are emphasized in the context of advocacy for equal access opportunities for all students.